Vasseurr/Hive-Manager/README.md

 Hive is a lightweight and blazing fast key-value database

 ## Features
-- Cross platform: mobile, desktop
+- Cross platform -> mobile, desktop
 - Performance
 - Strong encryption built in